Creation of a Geo-Redundant On-Premise Cloud

 All started with three things:

-This article is supposed to document my journey through the wonders of clustering and remote networking with guiding you around pitfalls that may occur.
+This article is supposed to document my journey through the wonders of clustering and remote networking and guiding you around pitfalls that may occur.
+It focuses on creating a cluster computing with limited bandwidth and latency between the members, locating them in different nets connected through a site-to-site VPN, and with limited hardware (one-disk computing nodes with no additional storage).

 Setup